 This handbook is meant to be used in conjunction with other resources given to you during your time at Westminster.
 In particular, materials from Orientation to Ministerial Formation (PT 111), Seminar in Leadership (PT 332), Preparing for Licensure and Ordination (PT 243), and other Westminster classes and seminars will be useful to you as you go through this material.
 If you do not have access to these materials, contact Dr. Timothy Witmer or refer to the copies available in the Student Resource Room and Tutoring Center (A413).

 To get the most use out of the information and resources presented here, begin thinking about pursuing ordained ministry as early as possible.
 Building vital relationships with people, both at Westminster, in the church, and in other professional capacities, does not happen overnight; it is a process that will take time.
-Starting this process early in your Westminster career will help to maximize the experience you gain and the contacts you make.
+Starting this process early in your Westminster career will help to maximize your ministerial experiences before graduation, as well as your relational contacts.

 How is this handbook organized?